redhat-cop/helm-charts/charts/tekton-demo/README.md

 How to verify that the installation was successful:

-1. See if you github webhook integration was created.
+- See if you github webhook integration was created.
 Go to your github repository, click on Settings, and then on Webhooks.

+You can check the webhook creation logs by searching for `webhook` in your pods in the `labs-ci-cd` namespace.
+If something has failed, you can delete TaskRun `create-do101-github-webhook`, update your webhook data from `values.yaml` and run the **Applying** step again.

 ### Policies